States Sound Warning That Kids' Health Insurance Is At Risk

 But because officials must give families 30 days' notice if the program will end, families in Texas could get letters right around Christmas that say their children are losing their health insurance.

 This story is part of a reporting partnership with NPR, local member stations and Kaiser Health News.
+Selena Simmons-Duffin is a producer at NPR's All Things Considered, currently on an exchange with Washington, D.C. member station WAMU.